Why AYSO soccer different from club soccer or other programs?

 What if my child wants to play for a different coach?

 In order to ensure teams are balanced and fair, we cannot allow players to request specific coaches or coaches to request specific players.
-The only exception is that coaches can coach their own kids if they wish.
+The only exception is that coaches can coach their own players if they wish.
 Therefore, if your child wants to play for a specific coach, that coach needs to be you (so volunteer!
 You’ll love it.).

 What are “ratings”?